yusufcemalcelebi/kubernetes-operator-example/README.md

 - [x] Create API tokens on the email providers
 - [x] Local kubernetes 1.30 environment with Kind
 - [x] Install operator into k8s
-- [ ] Create Secret objects for API tokens
+- [x] Create Secret objects for API tokens
+- [x] Send an email using MailSender provider
+- [x] Send an email using Mailgun provider
 - [ ] Implement validation webhooks
 - [ ] Find a secure way to store API tokens